tc39/proposal-regexp-modifiers/README.md

 - `s` &mdash; Single-line (a.k.a. "dot all")
 - `x` &mdash; Extended mode (see https://github.com/rbuckton/proposal-regexp-x-mode)

-Modifiers are especially helpful when defining regular expressions in a context where executable code cannot be evaluated, such as a JSON configuration file or TextMate tmLanguage grammar file.
+Modifiers are especially helpful when regular expressions are defined in a context where executable code cannot be evaluated, such as a JSON configuration file or TextMate tmLanguage grammar file.

 As part of this proposal, we will investigate each existing (and future-proposed) RegExp flag to determine whether they are feasible to used as modifiers.